China's Chang'e-4 probe completes work for 44th lunar day

 Related Stories

-- Factbox: Fruits of Chang'e-4 probe on moon's far side in two years
+- China's Chang'e-4 probe survives 500 Earth days on Moon's far side

 Copyright © 2022 People's Daily Online.
 All Rights Reserved.